-The Bella Vista - Goose Lake Range SEI was initiated in 2002 to provide inventory information on rare and fragile ecosystems that can be used for ecologically sustainable land use and development planning.
-The project area covers private land, Indian Reserve land, and a small area of crown land along the Bella Vista and Goose Lake Range west of the City of Vernon.
-This technical report documents inventory methods and results, and provides management recommendations.
+The Vernon Commonage SEI was initiated in 2004 to provide inventory information on rare and fragile ecosystems that can be used for ecologically sustainable land use and development planning.
+We used Terrestrial Ecosystem Mapping (TEM) as a base to develop a Sensitive Ecosystems theme map.
+The inventory was compiled through aerial photograph interpretation and field sampling in the summer of 2005.
+The project area covers private land, provincial parks, and small areas of crown land.
+This technical report documents inventory methods and results, the conservation analysis, and provides management recommendations.